In this tip:

 - Use 2 equal size flower pots, upper diameter is about 12 centimeters (5 inch).

-- At one pot cut away more than half of the side wall.
-Keep the bottom intact.
-This is the insert.
+- At one pot cut away a part of the side wall to make a insert.

 - Put the insert in the flower pot.